sbmagar13/sbmagar13/README.md

 - 🌱 Currently exploring **Cloud Native, Kubernetes, and Pulumi**
 - 🛠️ Experienced in **CI/CD automation, container orchestration, and Infrastructure as Code**
 - 📊 Building robust solutions with **AWS, Terraform, and Docker**
+- 🤖 Experienced in **prompt engineering, and building AI-powered applications**
 - 🐧 Linux enthusiast with experience across **Arch Linux, Ubuntu, and CentOS**
 - 🎓 Self-taught developer with a passion for sharing knowledge
 - 🌍 Based in Nepal, working globally